uninstallio/android-sdk/README.md

 #### Passing Information from App to SDK

-##### 1) Unique System User ID and Email ID:
+##### 1) Business Unique User ID and Email ID:
-Pass the Unique System User ID and Email Id to our SDK.
-This data will be used to synchronize the ID’s between our systems and also to take certain actions.
+Pass the Unique User ID assigned by your backend system to our SDK.
+Also pass the email (if available) to our SDK.
+This data will be used to synchronize the ID’s between our systems and also to take relevant actions.
 This information has to be passed only once in the lifetime of the app and not everytime.
-Help code snippet below.
+Please refer code snippet below to do the same.

 ```
 SharedPreferences sharedPreferences = getSharedPreferences("Notiphi", Context.MODE_PRIVATE);